 - Up to 4cr of a summer field camp, internship, or independent study, all of which must be approved by the department, may substitute for GEOS 303 or a Geoscience Field Workshop. - (2) Only one Geoscience Field Workshop (including prerequisite 1cr Seminar) may be applied toward controlled electives.
+Credits from up to two non-GEOS courses may be applied toward controlled electives. - (3) 6cr of computer language may substitute for the foreign language requirement: COSC 110 and 210 (recommended), other higher-level COSC courses with department permission in consultation with the Computer Science Department. - Up to 4cr of a summer field camp, internship, or independent study, all of which must be approved by the department, may substitute for GEOS 303 or a Geoscience Field Workshop. - (2) Only one Geoscience Field Workshop (including prerequisite 1cr Seminar) may be applied toward controlled electives.
 Up to 12cr from non-GEOS courses may be applied toward controlled electives.
 6cr of foreign language may be applied toward controlled electives provided Intermediate-Level is successfully attained.